 Emily Rieffel is a graduate of Swarthmore College (B.A.) and the New England School of Acupuncture

 (MAOM, Chinese Acupuncture and Chinese Herbal Medicine).
 Emily holds a professional license to practice acupuncture in the State of New York (L.Ac.) and national board certification in Oriental Medicine (Dipl.OM, National Certification Commission for Acupuncture and Oriental Medicine).
 In addition, Emily has advanced training in traditional Chinese medical gynecology, and has had extensive experience treating a wide range of internal medical conditions.
-She is a trained AcuDetox Specialist and member of the National Acupuncture Detoxification Association (NADA).
+She is a trained AcuDetox Specialist through the National Acupuncture Detoxification Association (NADA).
 Emily is also a proud member of the Acupuncture Society of New York (ASNY) and the American Society of Acupuncturists (ASA).
 She supports the work of Acupuncturists Without Borders (AWB) by contributing funds to their trauma-relief missions around the world.

 Emily has previously worked in several cutting-edge integrative medical settings in Boston, including Pathways to Wellness/AIDS Care Project, Fenway Community Health Center, and Massachusetts General Hospital as well as the Ithaca Free Clinic.
 At WomanCare, she enjoys working with women of all ages and backgrounds to address a wide variety of health concerns.
 In addition to serving patients in her private practice, Emily is also currently continuing her studies in Classical Chinese herbal medicine through a two-year post-graduate program with Sharon Weizenbaum.

 Emily and her husband are the proud parents of two children, and she enjoys yoga, writing, hiking, reading, and gardening activities with her family in her free time.